 Nóra’s research interests focus on governance, human rights, and technology, particularly in the fields of digital privacy, data protection, and state surveillance.

-Dr Nóra Ni Loideain is a Visiting Lecturer for the LL.M.
-Privacy and Information Law module at King’s College London, a Research Associate of the Centre for Intellectual Property and Information Law (CIPIL) at the University of Cambridge, and a Senior Research Fellow at the University of Johannesburg’s Faculty of Humanities.
-Nóra was previously an Affiliated Lecturer in Law at the University of Cambridge.
+Nóra is a Visiting Lecturer in Law for the LL.M.
+Privacy and Information Law module at King’s College London, a Senior Research Fellow at the University of Johannesburg’s Faculty of Humanities on the Media and Democracy Project, a Research Associate of the University of Cambridge’s Centre for Intellectual Property and Information Law (CIPIL), and an Associate Fellow of the Leverhulme Centre for the Future of Intelligence (CFI) at the University of Cambridge.

 Prior to her academic career, she was a Legal and Policy Officer for the Office of the Director of Public Prosecutions of Ireland and clerked for the Irish Supreme Court.